APepey/ML-workshop/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/APepey/ML-workshop/main)

-⬆️ Click that button to access the Machine Learning notebooks, ready to use in your browser!
+  ⬆️    Click this button to access the Machine Learning notebooks, ready to use in your browser!

 # Using open data and code to learn Machine Learning fundamentals